MattinAction/cit360/README.md

 # cit360

-For the course that isn't named Object Oriented Programming II this is where I will place my working files.
+For this course that isn't named Object Oriented Programming II this is where I will place my working files.
 Once my team and I have completed the documentation portion of the course, it will be added in as a folder with the documentation inside.